-AP Physics 1- (1 credit) Prerequisite: Geometry
+AP Physics 1- (1 credit)

-Co-requisite: Algebra II (required) / Pre-Calculus (recommended) Prerequisite note: Students who have completed a year of physics are not allowed to take AP Physics 1 energy, and power; mechanical waves and sound; and introductory, simple circuits.
+Recommended Prerequisite: Algebra II Recommended Co-requisite: Pre-Calculus

+NOTE: Students who have completed a year of physics are not allowed to take AP Physics 1 AP Physics 1 is equivalent to the first semester of a typical introductory, algebra-based college physics course.
+Topics of study include Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
 Emphasis is placed on student-centered, inquiry-based instructional practices to develop scientific critical thinking and reasoning skills.
 After taking AP Physics 1, students may choose to continue their study of physics in either AP Physics 2 or AP Physics C. This course is intended to prepare students to take the AP Physics 1 exam in order to earn college course credit depending on exam score.
-Additional contact time outside the normal school day may be required.
 This is a college level course.